 Childcare

-Advantage Valley to Host Childcare Business Workshops Across Region in 2025
+Advantage Valley Hosts Childcare Business Workshops Across Region

-Advantage Valley will host nine childcare start-up business workshops from March through November 2025, as part of its Fostering Advantages for Start-Ups & Entrepreneurial Resurgence in WV (FASTER WV) program.
+Advantage Valley hosted ten childcare start-up business workshops from March 2025 through January 2026, as part of its Fostering Advantages for Start-Ups & Entrepreneurial Resurgence in WV (FASTER WV) program.

-The childcare business workshops, supported by grant funding from the Appalachian Regional Commission, will begin in Jackson County.
-Click on the highlighted event to register!
+The childcare business workshops, supported by grant funding from the Appalachian Regional Commission were hosted in the following counties: Jackson County, Putnam County, Kanawha County, Boone County, Lincoln County, Clay/Braxton County, and Mason County.

 MEET OUR BUSINESS COACHES!